Tashbih Sayyed

-Tashbih Sayyed (1941–2007) was a Pakistani-American scholar, journalist, and author and was the editor-in-chief of Our Times, Pakistan Today, and In Review.
+Tashbih Sayyed (1941–2007) was a Pakistani-American journalist, and author and was the editor-in-chief of Our Times, Pakistan Today, and In Review.
 Sayyed worked from 1967 to 1980 for the Pakistan Television Corporation.
 In 1981, he emigrated to the United States.
-As a regular columnist for newspapers in the US, Pakistan, Germany and India, Sayyed wrote about what he perceived as the Islamist threat to the US.
+As a regular columnist for newspapers in the US, Pakistan, Germany and India, Sayyed claimed that he is recognized as a direct descendant of the Prophet Muhammad and wrote from this perspective about Islamism, and what he perceived as the Islamist threat to the US, Israel and the West.
 In 2004 he was one of the founders of the Center for Islamic Pluralism.

 He was also founder of the websites Muslim World Today and Pakistan Today (not the Pakistani newspaper of the same name).
 Sayyed is featured in the documentaries, Relentless: The Struggle for Peace in Israel and Obsession: Radical Islam's War Against the West.

 Life and career

 Tashbih Sayyed was born in India in 1941 to a Shiite Muslim family.
 Following the partition of India and the creation of Pakistan in 1947, his family left for Pakistan.

 He started his career in journalism at Pakistan Television in 1967, ultimately becoming the controller and general manager of the station.
 During his last years at Pakistan Television, Sayyed became the founder of the station's current affairs programming.
 As a result of his liberal views, however, he came under attack by the Zia ul-Haq regime.
 He left his position at the station in 1980 and immigrated to the U.S. in 1981.

 After moving to the United States, he worked as a translator and writer for several years.

 In later years, Sayyed founded two California-based weekly newspapers, Pakistan Today (1991) and Muslim World Today.
 He is the author of eight books, including History of the World, Left of the Center, Pakistan – An Unfinished Agenda, Mohammad – A Secularist's View, Foreign Policy of Pakistan and Shadow Warriors – Afghanistan, Pakistan, Taliban.
 He appeared in the documentary Relentless: The Struggle for Peace in Israel (2003) and in Obsession: Radical Islam's War Against the West (2005).

 He was the founder and president of the Council for Democracy and Tolerance in the United States, an organization established to promote pluralism and respect for democratic values in society.
 He also served as editor of South Asia in Review, a quarterly journal, and was an adjunct fellow of the Hudson Institute in Washington, D.C..
 He was a speaker for Benador Associates.